Byron Buxton Player Props: Twins vs. Red Sox

 Byron Buxton At The Plate

-- In 25.9% of his games this year, Buxton has had at least one RBI.
-He's picked up more than one in 11.1% and driven in three or more of his team's runs in three contests.
+- In 14 games this year (25.5%), Buxton has picked up an RBI, and in six of those games (10.9%) he had more than one.
+He has also driven in three or more of his team's runs in three contests.

-- He has scored in 46.3% of his games this year, with more than one run scored in 11.1%.
+- In 45.5% of his games this year, he has scored at least once.
+And he's had six games with multiple runs (10.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.